-The College supports wireless technology within the regional center.
-The Center maintains a computer lab available during the day and classroom hours.
-The College IT Help Desk supports students through e-mail and phone
+The College supports wireless technology within the facility.
+A computer lab is available during the day and classroom hours.
+The College IT Help Desk supports students through e-mail and phone contact.

-The Memphis Center provides disability support and education accommodations for students through the Office of Student Affairs.
-The facilities are handicapped-accessible and meet the requirements of the Americans with Disabilities Act.
+Disability support and education accommodations are provided for students through the Office of Student Affairs.
+The local facilities are handicapped-accessible and meet the requirements of the Americans with Disabilities Act.